greiginsydney/captureKNX/docs/troubleshooting.md

 ## telegraf

 telegraf runs as a service, so check if it's running OK.
-The output will look similar to that for the konxLogger.
+The output will look similar to that for the knxLogger.

 `sudo systemctl status telegraf.service`